bcravens/Hangman/readme.md

 As a user I want a button for each letter instead of an input field.

 SILVER:
+As a user I want to show letters I've already guessed.
+As a user I want to website to be styled well.
 As a user I want a timer.
-As a user I want to website to be styled well.
-As a user I want the letters to go transparent after they have guessed them.

 GOLD:
-As a user I want to create the hangman with javascript.
+As a user I want a random word generator.
 As a user I want a difficultly level (number of body parts).
 As a user I want to track how many games have been played.

-PLAT:
-As a user I want a random word generator.
+As a user I want to create the hangman with javascript.
 As a user I want hints (free letter)/(topic).